antonioalmudevar/variational_translation/README.md

 ```
 The results of this training are the following:
 * The models at some epochs, which are in **results/.../models**.
-* Some reconstructions obtained during training in some epochs to control that the reconstruction is converging**results/.../images**.
+* Some reconstructions obtained during training in some epochs to control that the reconstruction is converging can be found in **results/.../images**.
 * Predictions and translations after the training is done, which can be found in **results/.../preds**.